-Those who endure a highly threatening and extremely disturbing incident-such as a shooting-typically deal with many stresses at once.
+Those who experience a severe and life-altering change, as in the case of the coronavirus pandemic typically deal with many stresses at once.
 These compounded stressors will create physiological changes that, if ignored, will result in illness and disease.
 It is important to understand the negative effects of stress so you are empowered to make healthy choices.